Terms and Conditions

 and the Customer shall pay each invoice within 14 days after the date of such invoice.

 10.3 If the Supplier has not received payment within 5 days after the due date, and without prejudice to any other rights and remedies of the Supplier:

 a. the Supplier may, without liability to the Customer, disable the Customer’s password, account and access to all or part of the Services and the Supplier shall be under no obligation to provide any or all of the Services while the invoice(s) concerned remain unpaid; and

 b. interest shall accrue on a daily basis on such due amounts at an annual rate equal to 3% over the then current base lending rate of the Supplier’s bankers in the UK from time to time, commencing on the due date and continuing until fully paid, whether before or after judgment.

-10.4 Customers on the ‘starter’ plan will be charged the stated rate/fee per instruction at the time of each survey purchase made through the application.
-Customers are required to connect a Stripe account to use the ‘starter’ plan.
-You must not use the WorldPay payment merchant unless otherwise agreed in writing.
-Your Stripe account will be debited with the total survey fee paid minus the platform fee.
+10.4 Customers a pay as you go plan will be charged the stated rate/fee per instruction at the time of each survey purchase made through the application.
+Customers are required to connect a Stripe account to use a pay as you go plan.
+Alternative payment methods should not be connected.
+The platform fee will be automatically charged from your survey fee.
 Fees charged are non-refundable.

 10.5 All amounts and fees stated or referred to in this Agreement:

 b. are, subject to clause 14.3(b) non-cancellable and non-refundable;